-If you are eligible for UC, you can get help paying for your housing.
-We have more information about this below.
+If you are eligible for Universal Credit (UC), you can get help paying for your housing.
+This is called a housing element or payment.

 If you rent your home, you must be responsible for paying the rent to get a housing payment.
 You do not usually qualify for a housing payment if you: